awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/sch-mapping.md

 ## Mapping JSON Data Types to SQL Data Types<a name="sch-mapping-datatypes"></a>

 JSON data types are converted to corresponding SQL data types according to the application's input schema\.
-For information on supported SQL data types, see [Data Types](http://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sql-reference-data-types.html)\.
+For information about supported SQL data types, see [Data Types](http://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sql-reference-data-types.html)\.
 Amazon Kinesis Data Analytics converts JSON data types to SQL data types according to the following rules\.

 ### Null Literal<a name="sch-mapping-datatypes-null"></a>